-Adults' Health and Care staff would continue to liaise with VCSE sector key representatives to monitor the impact of these changes and the mitigating measures being undertaken.
-Disability A significant proportion of current DMPCU grant-funded projects specifically support individuals with this protected characteristic, who could be impacted if, for example, funding for these projects is reduced.
+Λαο A significant proportion of surrent No. Hampahira wida If for example, funding for these great Age A significant proportion of current DMPCU grant-funded projects specifically support individuals with this protected characteristic (older adults), who could be impacted if, for example, funding for these projects is reduced.
 AHC has grant funded some of these services for a number of years.
-Disability is also a key focus group in terms of the current DMPCU grant priorities.
+Older Adults are also a key client group in terms of the current AHC grant priorities.
 It is rated as medium because most of these services are not fully funded by AHC grants, the AHC funding can only be a proportion of the running costs.
 In addition, projects that are fully funded are operating as pilots and so are already aware that the grant funding is short-term and applied for the grant funds on this basis.
 As part of their initial application, they were assessed on their sustainability to continue running beyond the term of the grant without any further financial support from AHC.
-No - Hampshire wide If, for example, funding for these grantfunded projects is reduced, the County Council would: Continue to provide fundraising support to Voluntary Community and Social Enterprise (VCSE) organisations supporting adults at risk of declining health and wellbeing (particularly organisations supporting adults with protected characteristics) to continue to live healthily and independently in their Hampshire communities.
-Promote use of potential funding from other parts of the County Council e.g. members' grants and leaders' grants.
-Continue to work closely with partners, including the District and Borough Councils, the NHS and the Voluntary and Community Sector.
-Together we can look at funding available and services already in place that could support any users that are affected by the proposal.
-Provide free training support for voluntary and community organisation staff whose focus is

-working with adults at risk of

-declining health and wellbeing

-(particularly organisations supporting

-adults with protected characteristics),

-e.g. online training for volunteers on

-how to identify any risks faced by
+No - Hampshire wide If, for example, funding for these grantfunded projects is reduced, the County Council would: • Continue to provide fundraising support to Voluntary Community and Social Enterprise (VCSE) organisations supporting adults at risk of declining health and wellbeing (particularly organisations supporting adults with protected characteristics) to continue to live healthily and independently in their Hampshire communities. • Promote use of potential funding from other parts of the County Council e.g. members' grants and leaders' grants. • Continue to work closely with partners, including the District and Borough Councils, the NHS and the Voluntary and Community Sector.
+Together we can look at funding available and services already in place that could support any users that are affected by the proposal. • Provide free training support for voluntary and community organisation staff whose focus is working with adults at risk of declining health and wellbeing (particularly organisations supporting adults with protected characteristics), e.g. online training for volunteers on how to identify any risks faced by

-service users and how they could be

-addressed, advice on how to best

-use a Strength Based Approach

-(support a person to use all the

-strengths and resources they already

-have) and guides on how to support

-clients who raise mental health

-concerns.

-Run sessions with social care teams,

-voluntary and community groups to

-increase understanding of how to

-access AHC support and services,

-how technology can support people

-to live safely at home and how to

-access IT and equipment that

-supports wellbeing at home.

-Continue to use our Connect to

-Support Hampshire website to

-provide information about local

-community services available to residents.

-Continue to support people to

-successfully carry out tasks online,

-working with Libraries and other externals partners, including the NHS

-to improve digital inclusion.

-Continue to work with voluntary,

-community and social enterprise

-organisations that support adults with

-organisations that support addits with
+- service users and how they could be addressed, advice on how to best use a Strength Based Approach (support a person to use all the strengths and resources they already have) and guides on how to support clients who raise mental health concerns. - Run sessions with social care teams, voluntary and community groups to increase understanding of how to access AHC support and services, how technology can support people to live safely at home and how to access IT and equipment that supports wellbeing at home. - Continue to use our Connect to Support Hampshire website to provide information about local community services available to residents. - Continue to support people to successfully carry out tasks online, working with Libraries and other external partners, including the NHS to improve digital inclusion. - Continue to work with voluntary, community and social enterprise organisations that support adults with protected characteristics, to increase the number of volunteers in Hampshire.
+This can be through research, marketing and the sharing of ideas.